h2oai/tutorials/H2O LLM Studio/get-started-with-llm-studio/get-started-with-llm-studio.md

   - Already have an **LLM Studio Lab** session?
 Continue reading the remaining prerequisites of this tutorial, then start Task 1.

 **Note:  Aquarium’s LLM Studio lab has a license key built-in, so you don’t need to request one to use it.
 Each LLM Studio instance will be available to you for two hours, after which it will terminate.
 No work will be saved.
-If you need more time to further explore LLM Studio, you can always launch another LLM Studio instance or reach out to our sales team via the [contact us form](https://h2o.ai/platform/ai-cloud/make/llm-studio/).**
+If you need more time to explore LLM Studio further, you can always launch another LLM Studio instance or reach out to our sales team via the [contact us form](https://h2o.ai/platform/ai-cloud/make/llm-studio/).**

 ## Task 1: Load and Configure Dataset

 Welcome to the LLM Studio **Home** page!
 This aquarium lab leverages an instance in AWS with a Tesla T4 and 15GB of RAM.
-In reality, this is an extremely low amount of computing resources to undertake fine tuning of large language models.
+In reality, this is an extremely low amount of computing resources to undertake fine-tuning of large language models.
 The idea is to become familiar with the concepts and configurations using a small toy data set and model as a motivational example.
 Let’s begin.

 ![llm-studio-home-page](assets/llm-studio-home-page.jpg)